-Comparative totals as of December 31, 2020
+Comparative totals as of December 31, 2021

 The accompanying financial statements include certain prior year summarized comparative information in total, but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
-Accordingly, such information should be read in conjunction with The Diocese's financial statements that the year ended December 31, 2020, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with The Diocese's financial statements that the year ended December 31, 2021, from which the summarized information was derived.

-New accounting pronouncement - leases
+New accounting pronouncement - credit losses